 All applicants must hold a bachelor’s degree and have a strong reading and spoken knowledge of French.
-For further information, please see our FAQ’s and the Graduate School of Arts and Science’s webpage.
+For further information or to access the application for admission, please see our program FAQ’s and the GSAS Application Resource Center.

-Please feel free to contact Professor Stéphane Gerson, the Director of Graduate Studies (firstname.lastname@example.org).
+Please feel free to contact Professor Frédéric Viguier, the Director of Graduate Studies (firstname.lastname@example.org).